MonkWarrior08/Research-Assistant-for-Genes-and-Supplements/README.md

 ## 📖 How to Use

 ### Gene Research
-1. **Enter a gene name or SNP ID**
+1. **Enter a gene name, SNP ID, or combination**
+   - Simple gene search: "MTHFR", "APOE", "COMT"
+   - SNP search: "rs1801133", "rs429358"
-   - Example formats: "BRCA1", "rs429358", "APOE rs429358"
+   - Gene-SNP combination: "MTHFR rs1801133", "APOE rs429358"
-   - You can also include genotype information: "APOE rs429358 TT"
+   - With genotype: "MTHFR rs1801133 CT", "APOE rs429358 TT"

+2. **Customize your search (optional)**
+   - Adjust the number of papers to retrieve
+   - Filter by publication date
+   - Include or exclude specific terms

-2. **Review research papers**
+3. **Review research papers**
    - Expand paper entries to view detailed information
-   - Read abstracts to understand key findings
+   - Sort results by relevance or date
+   - Access direct links to original studies

-3. **Analyze genetic insights**
+4. **Analyze genetic insights**
-   - View the AI-generated analysis for personalized information
+   - Review the AI-generated analysis of your genetic information
-   - Learn about practical applications for your health
+   - Learn about potential health implications
+   - Discover lifestyle modifications relevant to your genetic profile
+   - Understand how your genotype compares to population averages

 ### Supplement Research
 1. **Navigate to the Supplements page** using the sidebar